AIAnytime/Llama2-Medical-Chatbot/README.md

-# Langchain Medical Bot
+# Llama2 Medical Bot

-The Langchain Medical Bot is a powerful tool designed to provide medical information by answering user queries using state-of-the-art language models and vector stores.
-This README will guide you through the setup and usage of the Langchain Medical Bot.
+The Llama2 Medical Bot is a powerful tool designed to provide medical information by answering user queries using state-of-the-art language models and vector stores.
+This README will guide you through the setup and usage of the Llama2 Medical Bot.

 ## Table of Contents